The Red Heifer Bridge

 Of course the Red Heifer altar would have been built 2000 cu. (outside the camp) from the Holy of Holies.
 A place where the temple could still be seen, which was the summit of the Mount of Olives.
 (Num 35:5, Num 19:2-9, Mishnah Middot 2:4)

-summit.
-I then added my measurements from the Holy of Holies to the
+up to the summit.
+I then added my measurements from the Holy of Holies

-the backside of Zechariah's Tomb to his (as if the bridge were
+of Zechariah's Tomb to his (as if the bridge were there).
+The

-location of the Temple house a little to the North.
-I also transposed
+moved the location of the Temple house a little to the North.
+I also

 Warren's map over this satellite view so that I could be as exact as